graphicore/varla-varfo/explorations/calibrate/index.md

 **Media-query support** would be incredibly useful.
 I’m not proposing how exactly these media-queries will have to look.
 With the experience coming from Level 0 and Level 1, we'll be able to describe precisely what kind of media-queries are required.
-This would enable authors to improve cross device interoperability a lot.
+This would enable authors to improve cross-device interoperability a lot.

 ### Level 3